Data & Permissions

 - You may disconnect the WordPress connector plugin at any time from your WordPress plugins page

-- If applicable, you may request access to or deletion of account-related data by contacting us
+- If applicable, you may request access to or deletion of account-related data, including stored Google connection/import data, by contacting us

 Contact